louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Divalproex sodium (Depakote) [^a50202f2].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of divalproex sodium DR PO (also known as Depakote):
-- Decreased platelet count: use caution in all patients.
+- **Decreased platelet count**: use caution in all patients.
 Take CBCs and coagulation test before initiating therapy and at periodic intervals.
-- DRESS syndrome: use caution in all patients. divalproex may cause Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity Reactions.
+- **DRESS syndrome**: use caution in all patients. divalproex may cause Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity Reactions.
-- Encephalopathy, hyperammonemia, hypothermia: use caution in patients with concomitant administration of topiramate.
+- **Encephalopathy, hyperammonemia, hypothermia**: use caution in patients with concomitant administration of topiramate.
-- Seizure: use caution in concurrent use of carbepenems, as it may decrease concentrations serum valproate, which could lead to decreased control of seizures.
+- **Seizure**: use caution in concurrent use of carbepenems, as it may decrease concentrations serum valproate, which could lead to decreased control of seizures.
-- Somnolence: use caution in the elderly.
+- **Somnolence**: use caution in the elderly.
-- Suicidal ideation: use caution in all patients, suicidal ideation may persist throughout treatment course.
+- **Suicidal ideation**: use caution in all patients, suicidal ideation may persist throughout treatment course.
-- Teratogenesis: maintain a high level of suspicion of increased birth defects, malformations and fetal harm, including decreased IQ following in utero exposure.
+- **Teratogenesis**: maintain a high level of suspicion of increased birth defects, malformations and fetal harm, including decreased IQ following in utero exposure.

 ---

 ### Divalproex sodium (Depakote) [^9ef9814c].
 FDA (2025).
 Medium credibility.

 Labeled indications for Divalproex sodium DR (also known as Depakote) include:

 - Prevention of migraine attacks in adults
 - Treatment of bipolar disorder in adults (manic episodes)
 - Treatment of epilepsy in adults (complex partial seizures)